-- Instead of tuning down to a note, detune the note below where you need to go, and come back up to it.
-Tuning from below the pitch up to it often stays in tune longer than coming from above.
+- Instead of tuning down to a note, detune the note below where you need to go, and come back up to the correct pitch.
+Tune the guitar string from below the pitch, tuning up to it.
+This often stays in tune longer than coming from above, tuning down.

 - Be confident.
-Don’t be afraid to twist those knobs.
+Don’t be afraid to twist those tuning pegs.

-Tuning “by ear”simply means that you listen and adjust according to what you hear, instead of using a tuner or app.
-This first method is the most common method of tuning guitar by ear.
+Tuning your guitar “by ear”simply means that you listen and adjust according to what you hear, instead of using a tuner or app.
+This first tuning method is the most common method of tuning your guitar by ear.

-Here’s the process, assuming the 6th string is in tune to begin with:
+Here’s the process, assuming the 6th string (thickest string) is in tune to begin with: